just-another-downer/landgrid-support/_articles/print-your-maps.md

 weight: 5
 category: Maps
 published: true
-intro: Take a screenshot of your map in order to print it
+intro: Printing your Project
 title: Print Your Maps
 ---
-At the moment, there is no direct way to print a map.
-The best way to capture a static picture of your map is to take a screenshot on your computer.

-We are working on a new feature that will make printing maps  a breeze.
-Stay tuned for updates!
+_Note: the "Save Image" function is the first step in a larger attempt to provide users ways to print and export their maps.
+Stay tuned for a refined tool and other updates!_

+On the toolbar in the upper left of the map, you'll see an icon of a camera with "Save Image" underneath.
+Click this button, and a .PNG image will download.

+**Note: Currenly, only the map (parcels, color coding etc) itself is captured in the image.**

-If you are looking for a way to share your map with others, you can [check out this article](https://support.landgrid.com/articles/share-a-map) to learn how.
+PS If you are looking for a way to share your Project with others digitally, you can [check out this article](https://support.landgrid.com/articles/share-a-map) to learn how.